 Before adding any packages, the SXL’s $3,500 price premium gets you different front and rear fascia with chrome accents and chrome door handles.
 It rides on 19-inch chrome wheels instead of machine-finished 18s on the SX.
 Inside, you get dual sunroofs, Nappa leather, a leather- and wood wrapped steering wheel, and of course, lounge seating for two in the second row.

 The SX is all we need

 Although the Sedona SXL’s extra goods will make the Sedona look and feel more luxurious, they’re luxuries we can do without.
-The SX is really all we need.
+The SX is all we need.
 Unlike lower trim levels, the SX comes with an 8-speaker Infinity sound system plus navigation on an 8-inch screen.
-It’s a huge upgrade over the infotainment system in the lower trims.
+It’s a massive upgrade over the infotainment system in the lower trims.

-We also prefer the Slide-N-Stow and removable second row over the SXL’s fancy lounge seats that make the Sedona a seven and not eight-passenger minivan.
+We also prefer the Slide-N-Stow and the removable second row over the SXL’s fancy lounge seats that make the Sedona a seven and not the eight-passenger minivan.
 Although we have to get by without dual sunroofs, we get the added benefit of better mileage thanks to less weight (an EPA-rated 18/25 city/highway versus the SXL’s 17/22 mpg).
 Smaller wheels and thicker sidewalls may also contribute to our van’s nice ride.